 This is often a fear of many people who are applying or petitioning for a work visa.
 Why would the USCIS deny my petition?
 How do I avoid a denial?
 What should I do if I’ve received a denial?
 We’ll answer all these questions and more.

 First of all, there is a difference between rejection and denial.
 The USCIS approaches cases with a two-step method.
-During the first step, an evaluating officer will look at your petition to see if your information is complete, correct, and properly supported with required documents.
+During the first step, an evaluating officer will look at your petition to see if your information is complete, correct, and properly supported with the required documents.
 If it fails this stage, your petition will probably be rejected.
 To remedy this, you simply need to fix the error and re-submit the petition.

 In the second step, the evaluating officer will closely scrutinize your case to see if you are eligible for the work visa that you are pursuing.
 If your petition fails this step, then you might face a denial.
-This is more difficult to fix, since the officer does not believe that your case merits the visa.
+This is more difficult to fix since the officer does not believe that your case merits the visa.
 This may be a problem with your qualifications or your employer’s qualifications.

 If your petition is denied, there are a few options that may be available to you depending on the type of visa you are pursuing.
-However, the first thing you should always to is take your denial notice to a qualified immigration attorney so that you can have your case reviewed and determine what options are at your disposal.
+However, the first thing you should always do is take your denial notice to a qualified immigration attorney so that you can have your case reviewed and determine what options are at your disposal.

 Refiling – If your petition has been rejected on the grounds of a simple error or omission, your best bet may be to just find the error, fix it, and refile the petition along with new fees.
 However, if you are pursuing an H-1B visa, you may need to wait until the next filing season the following year.
 For this reason, if you want an H-1B, you need to make sure that your petition is perfect the first time.